 3 – Exploring Their Passions

 Encourage them to at least try things.
 If our boys never try anything new, they won’t find out what they’re really passionate about.
 My oldest son has decided he’s interested in film directing and editing, so I found a film camp for him to take part in.
-I also talked with a family member, who does videography on the side, and have asked him if he can take my son under his wing and show him the ropes from time to time.

 Do Hard Things - 11 Ways to Help Our Boys Become Men: Do you want your son to someday become a responsible man?
 Have him do hard things now.
 Here are 11 suggestions for raising a son who will be a real man.

 My youngest son decided he would like to be an actor – but not just any type of actor.
 He wanted to act in big blockbuster Hollywood films, such as his favorite “Lord of the Rings.”
 I explained to my son that if he wanted to explore acting, he was going to have to learn how to be a stage actor first.
-We have a Christian group in our area called Homeschool Performing Arts, which puts on top-notch performances every year.
-I asked my son if he would like to give their summer camp a try.

 He was nervous at first.
 He said he didn’t have any interest in acting on stage.
-I told him that if he was serious about becoming a film actor, he needed to take this route.
+I told him that if he was serious about becoming a film actor he needed to take this route.
 My son was reluctant, but he agreed to give it a try.
 He attended their camp a few weeks ago, and he genuinely surprised all of us.

 Not only did he end up loving the acting, he also enjoyed the choreography as well.
 And he’s excited to audition for their performance this coming year.
 We’re all thrilled that he was willing to try this new experience in order to explore his newfound passion for acting.